unl-nimbus-lab/pymavswarm/README.md

 ## Installation
 `pymavswarm` must currently be installed manually.
-To do so refer to the steps below:
+To do so, refer to the steps below:
 1. Navigate to the `pymavswarm/` repository directory
 ```bash
 cd path/to/pymavswarm/